ibrahimkone/AWS_Devops_Zero_to_Hero-by-SushantOps/Recored_aws_devops_questions/Q_set2.md

 In Kubernetes (K8s), a container runtime is the software responsible for executing and managing containers within a cluster.
 It abstracts the low-level details of interacting with the underlying operating system and facilitates the deployment and execution of containerized applications.
 Popular container runtimes compatible with Kubernetes include Docker, containerd, and others.
 The container runtime interfaces with the K8s kubelet on each node to start, stop, and manage containers based on the specifications defined in Kubernetes pods.

 ## S3 object lock and how to give permission to particular user to bucket?
+Amazon S3 Object Lock is a feature that allows you to apply retention settings to your objects to prevent them from being deleted or overwritten for a specified retention period.
+This helps you meet compliance requirements and data governance needs.

+To set up S3 Object Lock and give permissions to a particular user for a bucket, you'll need to perform the following steps:

+### 1. Enable S3 Object Lock on the Bucket:
+   - Log in to the AWS Management Console.
+   - Navigate to the S3 service.
+   - Select the bucket for which you want to enable Object Lock.
+   - Click on the "Management" tab.
+   - Choose "Object lock" from the left-hand menu.
+   - Click on "Edit retention" to configure retention settings for the bucket.

+### 2. Configure Object Lock Settings:
+   - Choose one of the retention modes: Governance or Compliance.
+   - Specify a retention period for the objects in the bucket.

+### 3. Define Object Lock Permissions:

+#### a.
+IAM User Policy:
+   - Go to the IAM (Identity and Access Management) service in the AWS Management Console.
+   - Create a new IAM policy that grants the necessary permissions for S3 Object Lock.
+Below is a sample policy:
+     ```json
+     {
+       "Version": "2012-10-17",
+       "Statement": [
+         {
+           "Effect": "Allow",
+           "Action": [
+             "s3:GetObjectRetention",
+             "s3:GetObjectLegalHold",
+             "s3:PutObjectRetention",
+             "s3:PutObjectLegalHold"
+           ],
+           "Resource": "arn:aws:s3:::your-bucket-name/*"
+         }
+       ]
+     }
+     ```
+   - Replace "your-bucket-name" with the actual name of your S3 bucket.

+#### b.
+Attach Policy to IAM User:
+   - Attach the newly created policy to the IAM user who needs permission to manage Object Lock settings on the bucket.

+### 4. Verify Permissions:
+   - Test the setup by having the IAM user perform actions related to Object Lock on S3 objects in the specified bucket.

 ## How can u create read replica in rds